Federal Income Tax:

 All benefits attributable to service earned on or before December 31, 1997, are exempt from Kentucky income tax.
 The portion of the member’s benefits earned January 1, 1998 and after is subject to Kentucky income tax; however this income may be excluded up to a certain amount.
 See Schedule P in the Kentucky Income Tax forms for the exclusion amount and calculation.
 Retirement credit for unused sick leave is treated as being earned at the time of retirement.

-All COLAs for KRS benefit recipients must be enacted by the General Assembly.
+All COLAs for KPPA benefit recipients must be enacted by the General Assembly.
 The requirements for providing a COLA stipulate it may only be paid if the funding level in the particular system in which the COLA is being provided is greater than 100% and the COLA payment will not reduce the funding level below 100%, or if the legislature prefunds the COLA.
-It is possible for recipients of one KRS system to receive a COLA while recipients in another KRS system may not.
+It is possible for recipients of one KPPA system to receive a COLA while recipients in another KPPA system may not.

 Lost or Stolen Check: